Truong-Justin/dash-app-stock/README.md

 3. Click the submit button to load the new stock graph.
 4. To display/hide moving averages and resistance/support values, click on the corresponding value within the interactive legend in the right hand corner.

+## Technology used
+- Python & Dash framework
+- Yfinance API that interfaces with Yahoo Finance!
+- AWS Elastic Beanstalk & AWS CodePipeline to build and deploy web app

 ## Planned additions